Wilfrick/Hanab-Convention/Structured_Reference.md

 3. E.g. Imagine the same setup as example two, but Alice's hand is now R3 B1 B3 P1 R4 R5.
 Alice again receives a Red clue, and again she looks in the discard pile and sees the Red 3 there.
 In this case, Alice can't assume anything about her hand (because it sort of looks like a play clue on her front card, but should also be a save) so she assumes it's a save and the only thing she concludes is that her chop card is playable in the future.

 A 5's clue on the chop card should always be considered a save clue.
-For the sake of using compatible words to [Hypen-ated's convention](https://github.com/Zamiell/hanabi-conventions), I will call this (example 2) "Conditional Chop Focus", although I wouldn't focus too hard on this name.
+For the sake of using compatible words to [Hyphen-ated's convention](https://github.com/Zamiell/hanabi-conventions), I will call this (example 2) "Conditional Chop Focus", although I wouldn't focus too hard on this name.

 The next two things I want to cover are Chop Moves and Finessing, both of which are useful but they are certainly not equally fun.